getzep/graphiti/README.md

 # Initialize Graphiti
 graphiti = Graphiti("bolt://localhost:7687", "neo4j", "password")

+# Initialize the graph database with graphiti's indices.
+This only needs to be done once.
+graphiti.build_indices_and_constraints()

 # Add episodes
 episodes = [
     "Kamala Harris is the Attorney General of California.
 She was previously "